luniehq/cosmos-api/README.md

-# Cosmos JS - Wrapper for Cosmos REST API
+# Cosmos API - Library for interacting with applications built on the Cosmos SDK

 ## Install